exratione/thywill/README.md

     var message = this.thywill.messageManager.createMessageToChannel(data, channelId, applicationId);
     this.send(message);

-You can see simple example of the use of channels in the Chat example application, found under /applications/chat/.
+You can see simple examples of the use of channels in the Chat example application, found under /applications/chat/.

 Remote Procedure Calls